 UTM parameters are used by marketers to track the effectiveness of online marketing campaigns across different traffic sources, mediums or channels, and campaigns.
 UTMs can also be used to share information with other applications, or in workflows to provide a customized user experience.

 Terminus Chat Experiences uses UTM parameters in several ways:

 - Providing customized chat experiences for your visitors.
-For example, if you have previously captured the user's name, or the product line they are most interested in, as a UTM parameter, Terminus Chat can present an experience which references the visitor’s name, or asks about their interest in the specific product line.
+For example, if you have previously captured the user's name, or the product line they are most interested in, as a UTM parameter, Terminus Chat can present an experience that references the visitor’s name or asks about their interest in the specific product line.

 - Providing information to your chat users/reps about who they're chatting with.
 While engaging in a chat with one of your internal users, they can see additional information about the person they're chatting with to give further context to the conversation.

 - Customizing your bot behavior based on the UTM data.
-For example, if someone is a returning visitor, you could show a bot that welcomes them back to your website in lieu of a generic welcome bot.
+For example, if someone is a returning visitor, you could show a bot that welcomes them back to your website instead of a generic welcome bot.

 Getting Started with UTM Data Collection